From UFStarfleet LCARS

 In most cases the standard Chain of Command is what is followed for reporting, however there are things that go outside the chain.
 All Role Play medical information is considered confidential and never leaves Doctor/Patient confidentiality without permission or if the patient could be a danger to themselves or others.
 The Executive Officer is in charge of all personnel issues aboard ship as well as officer reviews.
 Reporting procedures will at times vary depending on the size, compliment of the vessel and even the mindset of the Captain.
 For example the Defiant Class is very small with a complement of fifty, with a crew this small the captain is usually more active in the day to day lives and operations of the ship more than the captain of a Galaxy Class ship with over a thousand crew.

 It should be noted that the above applies to Roleplay on UFS ships and stations, and not to the administrative duties of Commanding Officer and Executive Officer.
-Outside of roleplay, the only real authority on any ship of the line is given to the CO and XO by UFS Command, and the command team of any vessel is responsible for reporting to the UFS Chief of Staff as set out in UFS regulations and guidelines.
+Outside of roleplay, the only real authority on any ship of the line is given to the CO and XO by UFS Command, and the command team of any vessel is responsible for reporting to the UFS Chief of Administration as set out in UFS regulations and guidelines.
 See Section 11 for more.

 Starfleet is divided into branches and divisions for administrative and operational purposes, starships also are divided in such a manner.
 These departments have changed over the years, for example in 2280’s the Constitution Class starships were the mainstay of the fleet, the ships of the line and they did not contain an operations department, nor a security department or medical department as we would recognize them in 2365 aboard the ships successor the Enterprise D, Galaxy class.